webgently/yongjun-sdk/README.md

-# The Lord of the Rings API SDK (written by YongJun 12/23/2022)
+# The Lord of the Rings API SDK

 An SDK for an existing Lord of the Rings API